Inside JavaScript: Understanding Type Coercion

 .

-This function can then easily be used as the foundation to create simple predicate functions:
+function can now be used as the foundation to create simple predicate functions:

 // Return the actual datatype of the argument